Welcome to the Central California Sleep Center!

 In recent years, sleep problems have become a topic of great focus and concern as science has learned more about its dangers.
-The most significant symptom of sleep apnea that has captured attention is its association with loud snoring, a common complaint of spouses.
+The most significant symptom of sleep apnea that has captured attention is its association with snoring, a common complaint of spouses.
 Although the most common, there are other related symptoms, such as sleepiness and fatigue.
 Recent research has linked many other health problems and consequences such as:

-- Headaches in the morning
+Headaches in the morning

-- High blood pressure
+High blood pressure

-- Heart attacks
+Heart attacks and strokes

-- Fatigue-related motor vehicle accidents
+Fatigue-related motor vehicle accidents

-- Accidents at the workplace
+Accidents at the workplace

-- Decreased sex drive
+Decreased sex drive

 What is Sleep Apnea?